awsdocs/amazon-route53-docs/doc_source/route-53-concepts.md

 Usually a request that is submitted by a device, such as a computer or a smart phone, to the Domain Name System \(DNS\) for a resource that is associated with a domain name\.
 The most common example of a DNS query is when a user opens a browser and types the domain name in the address bar\.
 The response to a DNS query typically is the IP address that is associated with a resource such as a web server\.
 The device that initiated the request uses the IP address to communicate with the resource\.
 For example, a browser can use the IP address to get a web page from a web server\.

 **DNS resolver**
 A DNS server, often managed by an internet service provider \(ISP\), that acts as an intermediary between user requests and DNS name servers\.
-When you open a browser and type a domain name in the address bar, your query goes first to a DNS resolver\.
+When you open a browser and enter a domain name in the address bar, your query goes first to a DNS resolver\.
 The resolver communicates with DNS name servers to get the IP address for the corresponding resource, such as a web server\.
 A DNS resolver is also known as a recursive name server because it sends requests to a sequence of authoritative DNS name servers until it gets the response \(typically an IP address\) that it returns to a user's device, for example, a web browser on a laptop computer\.

 **Domain Name System \(DNS\)**
 A worldwide network of servers that help computers, smart phones, tablets, and other IP\-enabled devices to communicate with one another\.
 The Domain Name System translates easily understood names such as example\.com into the numbers, known as *IP addresses*, that allow computers to find each other on the internet\.